Discover the career path of Thom Tillis, from the first major opportunity to industry-changing achievements.

 As of 2018, Thom Tillis was the third-largest beneficiary of NRA funding in Congress.

-In 2018, amid attempts to repeal the ACA, Thom Tillis introduced legislation to compensate for the ACA's requirement that insurers cover people with preexisting conditions, but it was criticized for loopholes.
-Tillis later said he could make improvements and that it was meant to start a discussion.
+In 2018, amid attempts to repeal the ACA, Thom Tillis introduced legislation to compensate for the ACA's requirement that insurers cover people with preexisting conditions, but the bill was criticized for loopholes.
+Tillis later stated he could make improvements to the bill.

-In February 2019, Thom Tillis wrote an op-ed in the Washington Post opposing Trump's national emergency declaration concerning the southern border, which diverted funding from the Department of Defense to build a border wall between the United States and Mexico.
+In February 2019, Thom Tillis wrote an op-ed opposing Trump's national emergency declaration concerning the southern border.

-In December 2019, Garland Tucker dropped out of the Republican primaries after Trump endorsed all incumbent Republican senators up for election in 2020, including Thom Tillis.
+In December 2019, Garland Tucker dropped out of the Republican primary race after Trump endorsed all incumbent Republican senators up for election in 2020, including Thom Tillis.

-In 2019, Thom Tillis was one of 20 senators to sign a letter asking the EPA to regulate the amount of per- and polyfluoroalkyl substances in drinking water, after reports that they would not.
+In 2019, Thom Tillis was one of 20 senators to sign a letter asking the EPA to regulate the amount of per- and polyfluoroalkyl substances in drinking water.

-In April 2020, Thom Tillis expressed concern that the Internet Archive's "National Emergency Library" initiative, which temporarily expanded access to its 1.4 million-book collection during the COVID-19 shutdown, violated copyright law.
+In April 2020, Thom Tillis expressed concern that the Internet Archive's "National Emergency Library" initiative violated copyright law, arguing it rewrote copyright law at the expense of creators.

 In May 2020, Thom Tillis voted against an amendment to the Foreign Intelligence Surveillance Act to bar warrantless surveillance of web browser history.

-As of September 2020, North Carolina remains one of only 12 states not to have expanded Medicaid, due to legislation blocking expansion that Thom Tillis led in the state House of Representatives.
+As of September 2020, North Carolina remains one of only 12 states not to have expanded Medicaid, due to legislation led by Thom Tillis which prevents the governor from expanding the program.
+Tillis has stated healthcare is "not a government responsibility".

-In September 2020, Thom Tillis supported an immediate vote on President Trump's nominee for the Supreme Court, less than two months before the next presidential election.
+In September 2020, with less than two months to the next presidential election, Thom Tillis supported an immediate vote on President Trump's nominee for the Supreme Court.

-In 2020, Thom Tillis expressed support for the US military's assassination of Iranian Major General Qasem Soleimani by drone strike at Baghdad International Airport.
+In 2020, Thom Tillis expressed support for the US military's assassination of Iranian major general Qasem Soleimani by drone strike.

-In 2020, Thom Tillis was reelected in Senate.
+In 2020, Thom Tillis was reelected in the United States Senate.

 As of January 2021, Thom Tillis has voted with Trump's stated positions 90% of the time.